Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 ‘e’, ‘E’, ‘f’, ‘g’ and ‘G’ are identical, they all read either fixed point or scientific format, and either upper or lower case ‘e’ for the exponent in scientific format.

-, see Formatted Output Strings) is always accepted for mpf_t
+C99 style hex float format (printf %a, see Formatted Output Strings) is always accepted for mpf_t, but for the standard float

 types it will depend on the C library.